-The focus of our work together was on attachment and healthy self-expression.
-Shared improvisation on the piano was foundational to the client’s progress.
-Playing at opposite ends of the piano allowed them to be close to a caring adult.
-While at the same time not infringing on their need for personal space.
+Much of our time together was spent engaged in shared improvisation on the piano.
+Sitting by me, while playing at opposite ends of the piano allowed them to be close to a caring adult.
+At the same time, they were able to maintain their need for personal space.

 Grief and Loss

 A teen involved in the legal system whose parents were divorced.